 Agave potatorum Zucc. is the correct and accepted scientific name for this species of Agave.
 It was first documented by Joseph Gerhard Zuccarini in Nova Acta Physico in 1833.
 The title name is much longer, but that is the short version.
 There are 13 synonyms for this species.

 I bought my Agave potatorum from Lowe’s in Greenville, Mississippi in 2012.
 It was pretty pitiful, being inside the plant department where it had been overwatered and in a too cool of an environment.
 I first called it Agave ‘Lowe’s Rescue’ because I felt I had rescued it from death by Lowe’s.
 I didn’t know the species name at the time because it had no label.
-The first thing I did when I bought it home was put in a larger pot with fresh, dry potting soil.
+The first thing I did when I bought it home was put it in a larger pot with fresh, dry potting soil.

 It didn’t take it long to perk up at first and even grew a few offsets.
 I had my ups and downs with this plant for sure.
 It would look good, then go downhill.